jdellostritto/springboot-kafka-hibernate/README.md

 ## Steps to Run

 The project can be run by making all three docker images from the project target folders using the `make image` command.
 A make utility must be installed (see appendix).
 The `simple-service-user` project contains a compose strategy.
 It contains a series of compose yaml files that will stand up a complete running environment.
 From the simple-service-user project execute `make run` from the command line.
-The following containers will launch (use `docker ps -a` command to ensure you have the three required images built):
+The following containers will launch (use `docker images` command to ensure you have the three required images built):

 * simple-service-user
 * simple-db-user (postgres)